PapiLer/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## Thanks for explaining the word "many" to me.
+It means a lot.